melvinbaiju27/Operating-System-Programs/README.md

 # Operating-System-Programs
-Sure!
-Here's a sample README file for a collection of operating system programs:

----

-# Operating System Programs

 This repository contains a collection of programs related to various operating system concepts and algorithms.
 Each program demonstrates a specific concept or scheduling algorithm used in operating systems.

 ## List of Programs